RedDragonWebDesign/LandOfLafton/README.md

 NPCs don't get any money when you press share.
 But you also can't trade anything out of their inventory or sell from their inventory.

-* Lemunda - Lafton 1. pick her up in the tavern. level 6 fighter
+* Lemunda level 6 fighter
-* Cheryl Teak - Lafton 2 - in a room upstairs. there's also a spot where she is removed downstairs, so avoid that spot if you want to keep her
+	* add - Lafton 1 tavern
+* Cheryl Teak
+	* add - Lafton 2 level 4
+	* remove Lafton 2 level 1, when entering the main door (facing west)
-- Doc - Goblin Caves - dwarf you can rescue from the ogre caves
+* Doc - dwarf
+	* add - Goblin Caves, in the ogre cave section, locked in a cell
-* Athlon - Drow 1 - ranger. can rescue him. he's a prisoner in the first room. he gives you the Drow Key
+* Athlon - ranger. can rescue him. he gives you the Drow Key
+	* add - Drow 1, there's a cell in the first big room
 * [TODO: more]

 ## Starting settings